-As from January 1, 2019, the Bank has applied International Financial Reporting Standard 16 (IFRS 16) to account for lease contracts.
-A lease is a contract, or part of a contract, that conveys the right to use an identified asset (the underlying asset) for a period of time in exchange for a consideration.
+From January 1, 2019, the Bank applies International Financial Reporting Standard 16 (IFRS 16) for the coverage of leasing contracts.

+Lease is a contract, or part of a contract, that conveys the right to use an asset (the underlying asset) for a period of time in exchange for consideration.